 4. A modern 17 foot boat designed to win raids.

-Every lover of small boats has their own view about the perfect sailing-rowing compromise. such as this cute 16 foot 4" double-ended boat seen in Brittany.
+Small open sail-oar boatEvery lover of small boats has their own view about the perfect sailing-rowing compromise. such as this cute 16 foot 4" double-ended boat seen in Brittany.

 Several adventurous coastal cruises have been made in boats about 17 feet long, 47 in wide, pointed at both ends, with the seaworthy hull shape of a miniature whaleboat.
 Not too big to row solo, not too small for two to row.
 A sufficiently stable shape in cross-section to carry a very small sailing rig during perfect sailing weather.
 Both ends closed off as buoyancy tanks.
 The center crammed with inflated air bags which can be adjusted to leave room for one crew, or two crew, or crew plus a heavy load of camping equipment.
 Enough freeboard to row in rough water without starting to fill with water, not so much as to make it the plaything of high winds.
 Both sail and mast can be taken down in seconds when there is too much wind.

-In 1874-75, Nathaniel Holmes Bishop rowed a boat of roughly these dimensions 2500 miles from Quebec to the Gulf of Mexico.
+Nathaniel Bishop's paper canoeIn 1874-75, Nathaniel Bishop rowed a boat of roughly these dimensions 2500 miles from Quebec to the Gulf of Mexico.
+Bishop's was actually a one-man boat, and for a small man at that.
+His Maria Theresa, shown here in a close encounter with an alligator, was 14 feet long and 28 inches wide, only a little wider than a kayak.
+It was very light because it was laminated from layers of paper.
 Voyage of the Paper Canoe, N H Bishop, 1879, various re-prints.
 Full version free online at www.eldritchpress.org

-Many people feel that the best rowing-sailing boat is a dory, not the old Banks dory but one of its sophisticated descendants with a rounded cross-section.
-The Swampscott dory, for example, was very popular in the 19th century as a light sailing boat for racing in sheltered waters.
-The William Chamberlain / John Gardner gunning dory mentioned on the previous page has a lovely shape and excellent performance in rough water. |
+Many people feel that the best rowing-sailing boat is a dory, not the old Grand Banks fisherman's dory but one of its sophisticated descendants with a rounded cross-section.

-It looks not unlike Youkou-Lili, shown here in two pictures from the side and end-on.
-Youkou-Lili is one of the long-term personal favourites of her designer François Vivier, and construction plans are available from www.vivierboats.com |
+Youkou-Lili is one of the long-term personal favourites of her designer François Vivier, and construction plans are available from www.vivierboats.com

 For more about rowing-sailing dories, see:

-• The Dory - A Practical Guide to Some Build-Able Beach Cruisers.
+The Dory - A Practical Guide to Some Build-Able Beach Cruisers.
 Thom Vetromile.
 This is a free download.
 Last time we looked, the link was www.scribd.com/doc/69485143/Dory-Story

-• The Dory Book mentioned on the previous page
+The Dory Book mentioned on the previous page

 The websites and books listed here include much about rowing-sailing boats, and every summer you can see them taking part in raids and regattas.
 A raid is a long-distance race across varying terrain and/or water.
 A traditional boat raid is a gathering of similar boats which race from one place to another using oar and sail, usually over several days.
 It's easier to join in than it is to organize your own adventure trip, and the entry fee sometimes covers food and accommodation at each stop.
-Most raids are primarily about taking part rather than winning.
+Most raids are more about taking part than winning.

 Sailing canoes for exposed waters